ctsai-1/wheelchair-design-platform/README.md

 #### Raspberry Pi

-1. set up the laptop-raspberry direct connection by extracting the SD card and creating 2 text files at the root of the boot:
- * ssh (without any extension) to enable a secure shell protocol
- * wpa_supplicant.conf containing the following content

-    ```bash
-    country=NL
-    update_config=1
-    ctrl_interface=/var/run/wpa_supplicant

-    network={
-    ssid="YOUR_NETWORK_SSID"
-    psk="YOUR_NETORK_PASSWORD"
-             }
-    ```

- to connect the raspberry to the network

-3. it would be needed an IP scanner to retrieve the IP address of your rasperry
-4. after inserting back the SD card and powering the raspberry, open a text editor (for instance, Powershell in case of windows workers) and type the following line, to access your raspberry
-      ```bash
-      ssh pi@ "type here your raspberry IPaddress"
-      ```

-5. the project will use the requirements listed in the [requirements file](requirements.txt) containing both dependences for the library written for the Data-Centric Design Hub and dependences for the communication protocol MQTT, used to talk to the hub.
-Install them, by using pip (a tool that manages packages, used to update any Python library)

-      ```bash
-      python3 -m pip install -r requirements.txt --user
-      ```

-5. at the root of your project folder, create a .env file and paste the following lines
+1. at the root of your project folder, create a .env file and paste the following lines

-      ```bash
-      THING_ID = paste here the copied thing ID
-      THING_TOKEN = paste here the copied thing token
+       THING_ID = paste here the copied thing ID THING_TOKEN = paste here the copied thing token

-      ```
+2. as the code

+extract the SD card fromn the rasperry and create a .env file at the root of boot,

 #### Arduino Mega
 1. connect the Arduino Mega to the computer via serial